UserL4mbda/PSCalculette/README.md

 reverse = '&.'+
 ```
 This seemingly intricate definition encapsulates a series of operator functions.
 To break it down:
-- `'&` represents the parameters swapped function for the reduce operator `&`, effectively reversing the order of parameters for subsequent operations.
+- `'&` represents the parameters swapped function for the reduce operator `&`
 - `.` denotes the apply operator with slightly lower precedence than `(` and `)`.
 This operation `'&.'+` is the same as `'&('+)`
 - `'+` signifies the reversed function for the `+` operator, which, when applied to strings, concatenates them in reverse order.